srikalyan/cookiecutter-connexion-microcosm-service/README.md

-# Cookiecutter Python Build
+# Cookiecutter Connexion Microcosm Service
-A simple cookie cutter for creating a python project with gitlab ci support.
+A simple cookie cutter for creating a python services for various CI projects.

 Note: Heavily inspired by [python-build] and [microservice-service]